The Lost Eco-didactic Utopia

 Part of the River Natural Science School in the Niagara escarpment region in Shelbourne, Ontario, the Boyne River Ecology Centre was first conceived by engineer Greg Allen when asked to upgrade an existing cottage, who in turn brought architect Douglas Pollard to build a near zero-impact demonstration building.
 The project was completed in 1993 with funds by the Toronto Board of Education and was used for giving classes and demonstrations to the children who stayed in the nearby school buildings.

-The building relied heavily on passive heating and cooling while drew electrical power from a wind machine, solar panels and a micro hydro generator (depending on the season).
-Sewage and waste water were treated naturally.
+The building relied heavily on passive heating and cooling and drew electrical power from a wind machine, solar panels and a micro hydro generator (depending on the season).
+Sewage and waste-water were treated naturally.
 It had a 16-sided near circular plan, an earth roof made of the excavated soil during construction, and it was half-buried in the earth.
-Both roof and the uninsulated basement acted as heat sinks.
-The building materials were mostly natural and non-toxic, with minimal finishes and often from a local source.
+Both the roof and the uninsulated basement were designed to act as heat sinks.
+The building materials were mostly natural and non-toxic, often sourced locally, and were used with minimal added finishes.

-Another ecologically purposed element was the prominently located water and sewage treatment facility, which was called the “Living Machine”, were architecturally celebrated.
-The latter was designed to recycle 800 gallons of water per day that ran through 17 cylindrical canisters, ending up in an indoor pond with fish and plant life.
+Another ecologically purposed element was the prominently located water and sewage treatment facility, called the “Living Machine”.
+It was designed to recycle 800 gallons of water per day that ran through 17 cylindrical canisters, ending up in an indoor pond with fish and plant life.
 However, the water was never reused as there were no funds to test its purity.